 Need: A 10 or 12 quart pot

-- 5 large chicken breasts (3 lbs cooked), cooked and chopped up (bite size) or shredded. ( I usually cook the chicken the day before.
-I have tried pre-cooking the chicken in a crock pot, frying pan and boiling pot.
-For the tenderest chicken, place them in a crock pot for 3 1/2 hours on low with some salt and pepper on top Lay them side by side instead of stacking them in the crock pot.
-You can also boil them for 15 to 20 minutes but this way can make the chicken more rubbery.
-Pan frying is ok but it leaves a hardened browned chicken crust on the outside that just doesn't tender up like the crock pot chicken)
+- 5 large chicken breasts (3 lbs cooked), cooked and chopped up (bite size). ( For the tenderest chicken, place them in a crock pot for 3 1/2 hours on low with some salt and pepper on top Lay them side by side instead of stacking them in the crock pot.)

-- 6 cups of chicken bone broth (If you use regular chicken broth, remember that it has more salt in it.
-When putting in the salt later, check your flavor at 5 tsp before adding more.)
+- 6 cups of chicken bone broth or chicken broth (If you use regular chicken broth, remember that it has more salt in it.
+When putting in the salt later, check your flavor at 8 tsp before adding more.)

 - 1 Tbsp.
 White Wine Vinegar